Baby Moses Program

 Is it true that the police will not be called?

-The police will not be called if your unharmed baby (60 days old or less) is brought to a hospital, fire station or EMS station and given to a person who works there.
+The police will not be called if your unharmed baby (60 days old or younger) is brought to a hospital, fire station or EMS station and given to a person who works there.
 If you leave your unharmed baby at a hospital, fire station or with an EMT, you will not be prosecuted for abandonment or neglect.

 What happens to my baby?